Should I become a travel CRNA? Pay, contracts, and what most CRNAs don't tell you

 The staffing logic for travel CRNAs operates differently from the RN travel market.

 Narrower supply and demand.
-There are roughly 50,000 practicing CRNAs in the US.
+BLS counts about 53,800 nurse anesthetists employed in the US (SOC 29-1151, 2024 base-year employment), and the AANA puts the combined figure for practicing CRNAs and student registered nurse anesthetists at roughly 65,000.
+Either way this is a small profession next to the roughly 3.3 million registered nurses.
 Travel CRNA positions exist but are not posted in the volume you see for RN roles.
 Many CRNA travel opportunities come through locum tenens agencies specializing in anesthesia rather than general travel nursing staffing firms.
 The agencies you use for CRNA locums are often different companies from the RN travel agencies most nurses know.

 Specialty-specific scope.
 CRNAs work in a specific procedural environment.
 Hospitals and surgery centers hiring travel CRNAs need someone who can function independently from day one – they’re not bringing in a traveler to be oriented for four weeks.
 Your clinical background matters to placement: a CRNA with heavy cardiac and thoracic experience has a different market than one whose background is ambulatory surgery.
 Specialty fit affects which assignments are available to you.